PrairieLearn/PrairieLearn/doc/question.md

 ## Generating dynamic files

-You can dynamically generate file objects `server.py`.
+You can dynamically generate file objects in `server.py`.
 These files never appear physically on the disk.
 They are generated in `file()` and returned as strings, bytes-like objects, or file-like objects.
 A complete `question.html` and `server.py` example using a dynamically generated `fig.png` looks like:

 ```html
 <!-- question.html -->